thetinkeringee/gui_examples/xcb/example02/README.md

-# Example 2 A Window
+# XCB Example 2: A Properly Closing Window

 This example fixes the problem Example 1 has when closing the window by hitting the x or close button in the upper right hand corner of the window.
 The issue